 DIY tutorials, home workouts, and mindfulness moments served to connect the brand to its followers in a way that goes beyond just consumption.
 When people are stuck at home, or furloughed with too much free time, or going through stress related to the pandemic, this type of content can serve as a distraction.
 It can provide a sense of comfort or community.
 And that positive experience is good for branding and engagement.

 ASOS also tackled topics that relate back to its commitment to inclusion and diversity.
-2020 was a tumultuous year in other ways beside the pandemic, and the brand responded to that.
+2020 was a tumultuous year in other ways besides the pandemic, and the brand responded to that.
 For example, ASOS teamed up with writer and actor Brandon K. Good for an explanation of the importance of Juneteenth, which came just a month after protests broke out around the world in response to the death of George Floyd.

 We can’t say for sure that ASOS’s educational content appeals to all of its followers.
-But the company makes a point to brand itself in a certain way, and then uses its social media to prove that branding.
+But the company makes a point to brand itself in a certain way and then uses its social media to prove that branding.
 The benefit of influencers here is that ASOS can delegate educational content to people who genuinely know what they’re talking about.
 For every issue, there’s an influencer who has actually lived it, and who can therefore create content that is more authentic to that topic.

 The key to ASOS’s success in both sales and social media is threefold.
 First, the brand adapted its operations quickly, analyzed changing trends and identified its customers’ shifting demands.
-Second, e-commerce recognized the importance of social media as a means of communication during lockdown.
+Second, e-commerce recognized the importance of social media as a means of communication during the lockdown.

 Finally, it used influencers as a source of content to maintain its social media presence.
 It relied on their imagination during a time when traditional fashion shoots were impossible.
 It also stayed true to its branding and recruited influencers of all types to create an inclusive community.